Skip to Main Content

 Rachel Beekman began her medical training in her home state of New York at Stony Brook University School of Medicine but has since relocated to New Haven, where she completed her neurology residency and neurocritical care fellowship at Yale New Haven Hospital.
 Rachel is the first Yale alumni to continue as faculty in the department of neurocritical care.
 Rachel has a passion for treating survivors of cardiac arrest and is building a multi-disciplinary cardiac arrest program.
 In her spare time Rachel loves being mom to her two young boys and spending family time at all the beautiful Connecticut parks.

-Dr. Nina Brodsky is an Instructor of Pediatrics in the Section of Critical Care Medicine at Yale University School of Medicine.
+Dr. Nina Brodsky is an Assistant Professor of Pediatrics in the Section of Critical Care Medicine at Yale University School of Medicine.
 She received her M.D. from the University of Maryland, completed her Pediatric residency training at The Children's Hospital at Montefiore, and her Pediatric Critical Care fellowship at Yale New Haven Children's Hospital.
 Her research interests include the genetic and environmental etiologies of immunodeficiency and pathologic inflammation, as well as signaling and mechanisms of disease in patients with these conditions.
 Dr. Brodsky is particularly interested in human T cell developmental immunology and regulation of inflammation in health and disease.
 Her goal is to uncover and develop targeted translational therapies to improve immune responses during vaccination, infection, and immune-mediated diseases.

 • Assistant Professor of Medicine (Hematology); Medical Director, Sickle Cell Program